DouglasOrr/DouglasOrr.github.io/src/2020-09-training-objectives/3-sampled/article.md

 That's sampled softmax.
 It's a simple idea - we can save memory and computation by randomly sampling a few incorrect labels, rather than computing scores for all labels every single time.
 The equations weren't too bad, the regular softmax just needed a slight adjustment to balance out the sampling.
 Perhaps the worst bit was the code, which depends on the final layer of the model to make the most of the computational savings.

 I'd probably consider using sampled softmax if I have over 100,000 classes, or if my final classification layer dominates overall execution time or memory use.
 An obvious application is large word vocabularies, for example in language modelling.
-However, this has fallen slightly out of favour recently with the rise of subword tokenization schemes such as byte pair encoding and wordpiece.
+However, this has fallen slightly out of favour recently with the rise of subword tokenisation schemes such as byte pair encoding and wordpiece.
 But it's still a useful tool to have in your box of loss functions.

 <ul class="nav nav-pills">
   <li class="nav-item">